Beyond the Circus Tent

 About the project

 Beyond the Circus Tent is an international collection of dynamic portraits of some the world's best circus artists.
-Over the past seven years, I’ve photographed over forty circus artists from all over the world.
+Over the past ten years, I’ve photographed over forty-five circus artists from all over the world.

 These portraits are staged to highlight them, not just as the circus discipline they perform, but as an individual.